Albigensian Crusade: Massacre at Béziers

 The Crusaders captured the small village of Servian and then headed for Béziers, arriving on 21 July 1209.
-Under the command of Amalric, they started to besiege the city, calling on the Catholics within to come out, and demanding that the Cathars surrender.
+Under the command of Arnaud Amalric, they started to besiege the city, calling on the Catholics within to come out, and demanding that the Cathars surrender.
 Neither group did as commanded.
 The city fell the following day when an abortive sortie was pursued back through the open gates.
 The entire population was slaughtered and the city burned to the ground.
-It was reported that Amalric, when asked how to distinguish Cathars from Catholics, responded, "Kill them all!
+It was later alleged that Amalric, when asked how to distinguish Cathars from Catholics, responded, "Kill them all!
 God will know his own."
 Strayer doubts that Amalric actually said this, but maintains that the statement captures the "spirit" of the Crusaders, who killed nearly every man, woman, and child in the town.

 Amalric and Milo wrote in a letter to the Pope, claimed that the Crusaders "put to the sword almost 20,000 people".
 Strayer says that this estimate is too high, but noted that in his letter "the legate expressed no regret about the massacre, not even a word of condolence for the clergy of the cathedral who were killed in front of their own altar".
 News of the disaster quickly spread and afterwards many settlements, with Narbonne being a prominent example, surrendered without a fight.
 Others were evacuated.
 The Crusaders encountered no opposition as they marched toward Carcassonne.

 Fall of Carcassonne

-After the Massacre at Béziers, the next major target was Carcassonne, a city with many well known Cathars.
+After the Massacre at Béziers, the next major target was Carcassonne, a city with many well-known Cathars.
 Carcassonne was well fortified but vulnerable, and overflowing with refugees.
 The Crusaders traversed the 45 miles between Béziers and Carcassonne in six days, arriving in the city on 1 August 1209.
 The siege did not last long.
 By 7 August, they had cut the city's water supply.
 Raymond Roger sought negotiations but was taken prisoner while under truce, and Carcassonne surrendered on 15 August.

 The people were not killed but were forced to leave the town.
 They were naked according to Peter of Vaux-de-Cernay, a monk and eyewitness to many events of the crusade, but "in their shifts and breeches", according to Guillaume de Puylaurens, a contemporary.
 Raymond Roger died several months later.
 Although his death supposedly resulted from dysentery, some suspected that he was assassinated.

 Simon de Montfort, a prominent French nobleman, was then appointed leader of the Crusader army, and was granted control of the area encompassing Carcassonne, Albi, and Béziers.
 After the fall of Carcassonne, other towns surrendered without a fight.
 Albi, Castelnaudary, Castres, Fanjeaux, Limoux, Lombers and Montréal all fell quickly during the autumn.